Why a Functional Vision Exam Matters

-If your child is having difficulty with reading, homework, paying attention in class, and is experiencing behavioral problems at school, it’s worth looking into.
+If your child is having difficulty with reading, homework, paying attention in class or is experiencing behavioral problems at school, it’s worth looking into.
 Contact The Vision Therapy Center at New Baltimore Optometry for a functional vision exam, and let Joseph Lawless, O.D. get to the root of the issue.

 What Is Included In a Functional Vision Exam?

 A complete Functional Vision Exam can take anywhere from 45 to 60 minutes, or more.
 It begins with the review of the patient’s health and eye health history.
 This information will be used to tailor the Functional Vision Exam, which involves a series of tests on a wide range of visual skills, particularly learning-related vision issues.
 Other tests may be used for patients with developmental delays, brain injury and to examine sports vision.

 A Functional Vision Exam Tests for Important Visual Skills

 Functional vision is about much more than just seeing the object.
 It’s about how your entire visual system works with your eyes and brain to react to and interact with the objects around you in real-time.

 To evaluate vision health, the functional exam will test for:

 This is when the eyes align to focus on the same point and work as a team in a coordinated fashion.
 If eye teaming is poor, it can cause double vision, poor 3D depth perception, eyestrain and fatigue, especially during reading and close work.

 Furthermore, poor eye teaming skills (which occurs among 5-10% of children) can result in difficulties with convergence and issues with depth perception.